This topic answers common questions about Rules and provides troubleshooting advice for common problems.

 If a student is on a page that you want to block, turning on a Block rule will immediately kick the student off of that page.
-The tab will close, and the student will get a message at the top of the new tab telling them that you closed a tab.
+The tab will close, and the student will get a message on their screen telling them that you closed a tab.

-For Connect for Windows or macOS, or no Connect installed
+For Connect for Windows or macOS, or devices without Connect installed

 The student will still be able to access the blocked website until they go to another page or reload the one that they are currently viewing.

 This is due to caching, which allows browsers to save temporary files for quicker loading the next time the user opens a web page.

 Videos will not close immediately, but buffering or loading will stop eventually as the new rule takes effect.